cn0047/stash/ed/db/README.md

 <br>Isolation - ensures that the concurrent execution of transactions will executed serially, i.e., one after the other.
 <br>Durability - ensures that once a transaction has been committed, it will remain so, even in the event of power loss, crashes, or errors...

+## BASE

+BASE is opposite to ACID.

+<br>Basically
+<br>Available - basic reading and writing operations available as much as possible, but without any kind of consistency guarantees.
+<br>Soft state - without consistency guarantees, after some amount of time, we only have some probability of knowing the state.
+<br>Eventually consistent - after some time we will eventually be able to know what the state of the database is.

 ## Two-Phase Locking (2PL)

 2 phases: